What can organizations do to support new ways of working?

 Lead by example

 We’ve learned from remote-first work that the workday can look very different for different individuals.
-For some, it can be easy to work long hours without a break.
-It might be impossible for those with young children to get any meaningful work done until after they’re asleep.
-Further, according to a recent National Geographic article, “The unprecedented explosion of [video calls] in response to the pandemic has launched an unofficial social experiment, showing at a population scale what’s always been true: virtual interactions can be extremely hard on the brain.”
+For some, working long hours without a break can be easy.
+However, it might be impossible for those with young children to get any meaningful work done until after they’re asleep.
+Further, a recent National Geographic article found, “The unprecedented explosion of [video calls] in response to the pandemic has launched an unofficial social experiment, showing at a population scale what’s always been true: virtual interactions can be extremely hard on the brain.”

 Leaders and managers should make time to engage and connect with their teams on a personal level.
 It could be as simple as blocking off time for childcare, taking wellness breaks, or removing work applications from personal devices.
 This allows the rest of the organization to feel they have permission to do the same.